simon-brooke/youyesyet/README.md

 You should also read the [User-Oriented Specification](doc/specification/userspec.md) and any other documentation which appears under the *doc/specification* hierarchy.

+## Building this

+This application is built using [Application Description Language](); the intention is that soon Application Description Language will run as a Leiningen plugin, but that does not yet work.

+So first you must check out the Application Description Language repository as well as this repository, ideally within a a common directory;

+then:

+    cd adl
+    lein uberjar
+    java -jar target/adl-1.4.4-SNAPSHOT-standalone.jar --path ../youyesyet/ ../youyesyet/youyesyet.adl.xml

+This will generate a large number of the source files required by YouYesYet, **including** the database initialisation scripts.

 ## Getting the database up

 You'll need a file *profiles.clj*, with content similar to the following; it's not in the repository because it contains passwords.